What is Hemp?

 Cosmetics and personal care: Hemp oil is often used in cosmetic and personal care products due to its moisturizing and nourishing properties.

 Overall, hemp is an incredibly versatile plant with a wide range of potential uses.
-As more research is conducted on the plant and its various compounds, even more, potential uses will likely be discovered.
+As more research is conducted on the plant and its various compounds, even more potential uses will likely be discovered.

 Products made out of Hemp